psi4/psi4/doc/sphinxman/source/prog_integrals.rst

 to balance the screening used for one- and two-electron terms carefully, so this is a good opportunity to re-evaluate the code.
 Finally, given the complexity of the OS recursion code, the switch to an external library leaves a more compact codebase to maintain.
-The tips below serve as an upgrade guide as to what has changed and how to implement methods requiring one electron integrals going forwards.
+The tips below serve as a guide to what changed, why it changed, and how to interface with |PSIfour|'s one-electron integral machinery now.

 Calling ``compute_shell(int P, int Q)`` .......................................